[OVERVIEW]

-Decidueye is an incredibly powerful physical attacker, using Swords Dance-boosted Spirit Shackle, Poltergeist, and Leaf Blade to do massive damage to opposing walls, such as Vileplume, Registeel, and Gligar, and revenge killing faster opponents like Munkidori and Chandelure with Shadow Sneak.
-It also serves as one of the few viable users of Defog in the tier, taking advantage of the fear its powerful physical sets create to find turns to clear hazards.
-Its typing allows it to switch in on common attackers like Paldean Tauros-W, Breloom, and Flygon, and can often find turns to set up in front of common defensive Water-types like Gastrodon, Vaporeon, and Milotic.
-It's ability to throw out powerful attacks is only enhanced by Long Reach, which allows it to avoid the threats of Vileplume's Effect Spore, Bellibolt's Static, and Rocky Helmet.
-Decidueye does struggle with its mediocre speed, particularly on offensive sets.
-Even boosted, Shadow Sneak does not often pick off neutral targets from full HP, leaving it open to being revenge killed by many faster and Ghost-immune opponents such as Flygon, Cinccino, and Porygon-Z. Decidueye's dual-STAB types of Ghost and Dark are also walled by several common Pokemon in the tier, namely Overqwil, Alolan Muk, and Incineroar.
-Defog sets must also be careful of the several Competitive and Defiant Pokemon in the tier, such as Kilowattrel, Galarian Articuno, Milotic, and Tornadus.
+Decidueye is an incredibly powerful physical attacker, using Swords Dance-boosted Spirit Shackle, Poltergeist, and Leaf Blade to do massive damage to opposing walls, such as Amoonguss, Registeel, and Gligar, and revenge killing faster foes like Munkidori and Chandelure with Shadow Sneak.
+It also serves as one of the few viable users of Defog in the tier, taking advantage of the fear its powerful physical sets create to find turns to clear entry hazards.
+Its typing allows it to switch in on common attackers like Paldean Tauros-W, Breloom, and Flygon, and it often finds turns to set up in front of common defensive Water-types like Gastrodon, Vaporeon, and Milotic.
+Its ability to throw out powerful attacks is only enhanced by Long Reach, which allows it to avoid the threats of Chandelure's Flame Body, Bellibolt's Static, and Rocky Helmet.
+Decidueye does struggle with its mediocre Speed though, particularly on offensive sets.
+Even Swords Dance-boosted Shadow Sneak does not often pick off neutral targets from full HP without Tera Ghost, leaving Decidueye open to being revenge killed by many faster and Ghost-immune foes such as Cinccino, Porygon-Z, and Tera Normal Toxtricity.
+Decidueye's STAB types are also walled by several common Pokemon, namely Overqwil, Alolan Muk, and Incineroar.
+Defog sets must also be careful of several Competitive and Defiant Pokemon, such as Kilowattrel, Galarian Articuno, Milotic, and Tornadus.

 [SET]